phcode-dev/docs/blog/2024-03-05-welcome/index.md

 This release is made possible by the Phoenix Code Team- [Arun](https://github.com/abose), [Charly](https://github.com/charlypa) and [Mathew](https://github.com/mathewdennis1).
 Our shiny new website [phcode.io](https://phcode.io) is built by community contribution from [Kiran](https://github.com/kiranbose).

-We would also like to thank the S-tier community support provided byt the [Tauri](https://tauri.app/) development team, esp.
+We would also like to thank the S-tier community support provided by the [Tauri](https://tauri.app/) development team, esp.
 [Fabian](https://github.com/FabianLars).

 ## Looking Ahead